Asepsis/tauri_pdf2csv/README.md

 ## 📚 Documentation
 How to use the tool:
-Just enter the club name you want to look
+1. Just enter the club name you want to look up
+2. Select a file to convert to a csv file
+3. Press the convert button

 ## ⚙ Technical Details
 The Frontend is based on [Tauri](https://tauri.app/) with the [React](https://reactjs.org/) framework.
 The Backend is based on [Rust](https://www.rust-lang.org/).
+Preferences like the club name will be saved in a local storage.
+For example in windows it will be saved under: `C:\Users\Username\AppData\Roaming\PDF 2 CSV Converter\pdf2csv`